cuongnh28/spring-boot-micro/commons/src/main/java/com/demo/config/thread/README.md

 3. **Logging**: Structured logging with consistent correlation IDs
 4. **Debugging**: Easier to trace requests through async operations
 5. **Security**: User context is preserved for authorization checks

-## Integration with Existing Code

-The thread configuration is automatically applied when you use:
+6. **Performance**: Configurable thread pools for optimal performance
+7. **Reliability**: Graceful shutdown and error handling

+## Current Status

+✅ **Fully Configured and Ready to Use**

+The async infrastructure is now properly configured and actively used in the application:
-- `@Async` annotations (if configured with the custom executor)
+- `@Async` annotations work with context preservation
-- `ThreadContextAsyncExecutor` methods
+- `AsyncUtils` provides convenient async operations
+- Thread pools are configurable via application properties
-- Any custom async operations using the configured task executor
+- Context is automatically preserved across all async operations

 ## Example Service

-See `ThreadContextExampleService` for a complete example of how to use these components.
+See `AsyncExampleService` for complete examples of how to use async operations with context preservation.